 For the Chicken

-- Preheat oven to 450 and place large oven safe pan over medium high heat.
+- Preheat oven to 450 and place large cast iron pan or oven safe skillet over medium high heat.

-- Pat dry chicken and liberally cover with cumin, salt and pepper.
+- Pat dry chicken and liberally season with salt and cumin.
 Massage into chicken and let rest for at least 10 minutes.

-- Add oil with a high smoke point (like avocado) to the pan.
+- Add 2 tbls oil with a high smoke point (like avocado) to the pan.
 Place chicken skin side down and sear for 5 minutes then flip and sear for another 5 minutes.